lcx/blog_private/content/post/upgrading-postgresql-9-1-to-9-4.md

   Error: Could not create target cluster
 tags:
 - sysadmin
+- postgresql
 title: Upgrading PostgreSQL 9.1 to 9.4
 ---

 Of course when you are in the middle of an upgrade of three servers, some huge shit hits the fan when you are not expecting it.
 Here we have postgres, I love postgres and the issue isn't really a postgres issue.

 `pg_upgradecluster 9.1 main`

 and here you go ...

 ```
 Stopping old cluster...